-The PS250 battery consists of two 12 volt, sealed lead acid batteries, connected in series.
+The PS600 battery consists of two 12 volt, sealed lead acid batteries, connected in series.
 These batteries supply emergency power to units in a SelecTone system or other devices during electrical power failures.
 The power supply includes a built-in charger for the batteries.

 The length of time that the batteries can supply power depends upon the amount of current drawn by the loads.
-In normal fire alarm systems, the two time frames used are; twenty-four hours or sixty hours on standby, followed by five minutes of alarm.
+In normal fire alarm systems, the two time frames are used; twenty-four hours on stand-by, followed by five minutes of alarm, or sixty hours on standby, followed by five minutes of alarm.

 It is necessary for the power supply to have enough capacity to operate the external equipment properly.
-Calculate the standby current and the twenty-four hour discharge rate on standby, or the standby current and the sixty hour discharge rate on standby.
+Calculate the standby current and the twenty-four discharge rate on standby, or the standby current and the sixty hour discharge rate on standby.
 Determine the total ampere-hour capacity necessary as described in the following example.